hashicorp/vault-client-dotnet/docs/Identity.md

 <a name="mfamethodgeneratetotp"></a>
 # **MFAMethodGenerateTOTP**
-> void MFAMethodGenerateTOTP (MFAMethodGenerateTOTPRequest mFAMethodGenerateTOTPRequest)
+> void MFAMethodGenerateTOTP (MFAMethodGenerateTOTPRequest mFAMethodGenerateTOTPRequest, TimeSpan? wrapTTL = null)

 Update or create TOTP secret for the given method ID on the given entity.